Don’t let the weather keep your dog from getting the exercise they need!

 Dogs can use a treadmill, just like people.
 They just need a little training and constant supervision.
 Though they can use a regular treadmill, there are also treadmills made specifically for dogs.

 The treadmills made for dogs can be a little pricey, but if you plan on using it regularly may be a worthwhile investment.
-And if you already have a treadmill, it can be a great way to get in a run for your dog when the weather is crappy outside.

 To get your dog to use a treadmill you need to start with letting your dog get used to it while it’s still off.

-Once your dog is used to it off, you can start it at a slow speed and slowly work up to a comfortable pace for your dog but keep it on the slower side.
+Once your dog is used to it off, you can start it at a slow speed and slowly work up to a comfortable pace for your dog, but keep it on the slower side.

-To encourage your dog, you can offer treats from the front end of the treadmill.
+To encourage your dog you can offer treats from the front end of the treadmill.

 The treadmill should only be used for a short period of time each day, about 5 to 10 minutes daily.